tabcat/rough-opal/rough-opal/APPLICATION.md

 <!-- Please describe (in words) your team's relevant experience, and why you think you are the right team to build this project.
 You can cite your team's prior experience in similar domains, doing similar dev work, individual team members' backgrounds, etc. -->

-Daniel, also known as Anders, has been involved with OrbitDB since finding it in late 2018, shortly after diving into IPFS.
+Daniel, has been involved with OrbitDB since finding it in late 2018, shortly after diving into IPFS.

 > In March 2020, I started working on a collaborative filesystem on top of IPFS using OrbitDB.
 In July 2020, a partner and I leveraged this to build [`sailplane`](https://cypsela.github.io/sailplane-web/), a p2p Dropbox-like web app that made us finalists in the first HackFS.
 >